Example Module 3 Workflow

 # Test if the two data frames are same or not.

-remove intermediate variable, keep only the crosswalk table that we will continue to use in the workflow.
+TADA_TableExport(MT.ParamRef.Final)Remove intermediate variable, we will keep only the crosswalk tables that are relevant for the remaining workflow.

-For any ATTAINS parameter name(s) that have not been used by an organization in prior assessment cycles, there will be no prior use names associated with them.
-In this case, users will be responsible for manually assigning the appropriate ATTAINS.UseName applicable to their org under the column ‘ATTAINS.UseName’, and for inputting additional rows as needed if the parameter applies to multiples uses.
-Users can also choose to ‘auto_assign’ all unique ATTAINS.UseName by ATTAINS.OrganizationName to any ATTAINS.ParameterName missing a use name associated with it.
+For any remaining ATTAINS parameter name(s) that are not included by an organization in prior assessment cycles, they will not have any associated prior use names.
+In this case, users must manually assign the appropriate ATTAINS.UseName under the column ‘ATTAINS.UseName’.
+They may need to add additional rows if the parameter applies to multiples uses.
+Alternatively, users can choose to use the ‘auto_assign’ to assign all unique ATTAINS.UseName by ATTAINS.OrganizationName to any ATTAINS.ParameterName missing a use name associated with it.

 tada.MT.clean,